When the Other Parent Is Hostile

 Arbitration differs from mediation.
 The mediator acts as the voice of reason, getting parents to talk over the issues calmly and reasonably.
 An arbitrator hears each side then rules on disputed issues.
-Both alternatives are cheaper and easier on the kids than a bitter divorce trial.
+Both alternatives are cheaper and easier to the kids than a bitter divorce trial.

 Therapy for You and Your Children

 If you notice your kids wilting under the pressures of the family break-up, they may need individual therapy.
 Many trained therapists are available in urban areas, and some specialize in working with children.

 Divorcing parents can need help too.
 Talking to a trained professional about your fears, anger, doubts, and concerns as your marriage ends can help.
 While some therapists are very expensive, others charge sliding fees depending on your income.
 This is a good way to keep yourself moving forward in this difficult time.
 And the better you handle the divorce, the better it is for your kids.

 Note that hostile behavior toward you is different than abusive behavior toward you or the kids.
 If your spouse is bitter and angry about the divorce, that is one thing.
 An emotionally or physically abusive spouse is another.

 If your spouse hits or threatened you or the children or erupts in a rage that frightens you, tell your attorney.
 The court has procedures for dealing with abusive divorcing parents and partners, including protective orders.